Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Researching ways to display webpages within PowerPoint was the first step.
 I found several executables online that promised to add live webpage functionality within Powerpoint, but they all seemed to only work with older versions of PowerPoint, which would have been no use to me as they were obsolete.
 I did not like this solution much also, due to the nature of having to install and trust someone else’s software within a sensitive environment like a school.
 This was when I stumbled upon the add in for PowerPoint called "Web Viewer" an official microsoft extension.
 The add-in promised to work with the latest version of PowerPoint which was perfect for my use case.
 Due to it being an official microsoft add-in, it was easily installable from the add-in store in PowerPoint.
 This I felt like was the most appropriate route to take, in terms of user experience, ease of installation and security.

 With Web Viewer added to my PowerPoint installation, I was ready and excited to start.
 Before I installed Web Viewer, I had read some of the reviews contributing to the 1.9 out of 5 stars it has on the Microsoft store.
 “Doesn’t work with basic sites”, “Waste of time” and “Next to useless” (Microsoft Corporation, 2023) were just a few of the reviews I read.
 I wanted to ensure that I wasn’t going to have the same experience that those users had, so I loaded up a blank presentation, added the add in and typed in "www.google.com".
 Nothing.
 Maybe it doesn’t work with search engines I thought, so I navigated to "www.canterbury.ac.uk" still nothing.
 I had a problem.
 I noticed that it had a default URL in the search bar of "www.wikipedia.org" so I tried that and it worked.
 Now I just had to figure out why that worked, and the others didn’t.
 I made a basic Hello world webpage and hosted it on a web server that supported HTTPS.
 There it was it showed up.
+I knew I could display a webpage of some kind in PowerPoint, even if it was just a simple text page.
+This was a start.

+Moving onto the RestAPI implementation, it went quite well.
+I chose to use FastAPI for my framework choice as it had robust Websocket support, its good performance due to its use of Starlette and in-built error handling.
+I created 2 POST endpoints and a Websocket endpoint.
+The first POST endpoint was for creating a new vote, it would take in a JSON object with the question and the options.
+The second POST endpoint was for submitting a vote.
+The websocket connection would not just tell the client there was a new vote, it would send the total vote count every time.
+This was done to reduce processing on the client side due to it being within a PowerPoint presentation.

 Ensuring Web Viewer Supported WebSocket’s was critical for my project, I added a simple web socket script to my Hello World page, that would just display on the page what it received.
 I sent the message and nothing.
 I tried it on my browser, and it worked.
 Web Viewer has no developer tools and no console, so I had no method of any feedback as to why it was not working.
-After a lot of trial and error I worked out that it required secure WebSocket’s.
-After setting up a domain to utilise secure WebSocket’s the messages appeared within Web Viewer.
+After a lot of trial and error and a lot of researching, I worked out that it required secure WebSocket’s.
+This was a huge setback as I now had to understand how to implement secure websockets.
+After a lot more research I was ready to try it with secure websockets and it worked.
+I was able to send a message from the server to the client and display it on the page.
+This was a huge milestone for me as it meant I could now send data from the server to the client.
+This meant my project was now possible.

 ### Phase 1 Evaluation